Reporting and Remitting the Fuel Tax – Retail Dealers (Retailers)

 In order to complete form CAZ-13-V, you must know the applicable tax rates.
 See theTable of Fuel Tax Rates in Québec, by Region (CA-1-V).

-If you are a retail dealer operating a service station situated on an Indian reserve or in an Indian settlement in Québec, you are not required to collect the fuel tax when selling fuel to Indians, band councils, tribal councils or band-empowered entities, provided certain requirements are met.
-However, you must file a monthly return.
-For more information, see Retail Dealers Situated on a Reserve.
+If you are a retail dealer operating a service station situated on a reserve or in a First Nations settlement in Québec, you are not required to collect the fuel tax when selling fuel to First Nations members, band councils, tribal councils or band-empowered entities, provided certain requirements are met.
+However, you must send us information about these sales.
+For more information, see Retail Dealers on a Reserve or in a First Nations Settlement.